 12:15-1:15 pm: Breakout session 2

 Participants may choose how to spend this time.
 Memorial Hall Museum & Library, Historic Deerfield’s houses, and the Flynt Center remain open until 4:30.
 Guided tours related to the workshop theme are offered at the Wells-Thorn house.
 The Frary and Ashley houses also offer guided tours.
 The Sheldon and Stebbins houses will be open on a self-guided basis.
 Participants might also opt to spend this time consulting with the PVMA curator or librarian, networking, or developing lessons, or going on self-guided tours of the street with the aid of the “African American Historic Sites Map.”
 Area restaurants provide affordable quality meals.
 Participants are also free to visit the nearby towns of Amherst, Northampton or Greenfield, all of which have lively arts scenes.

 - Hardesty, Jared.
-“An Angry God in the Hands of Sinners: Enslaved Africans and the Uses of Protestant Christianity in Colonial Boston,” Slavery and Abolition 35, No. 1 (March 2014), pp. 66-83
+“An Angry God in the Hands of Sinners” Enslaved Africans and the Uses of Protestant Christianity in Colonial Boston,” Slavery & Abolition 35, no. 1 (March 2014): 66-83.

-- Bailey , Richard A., “From Goddess of Love to Unloved Wife: Naming Slaves and Redeeming Masters in Eighteenth-Century New England,” in Slavery/Anti-Slavery in New England, ed. by Peter Benes, in The Dublin Seminar for New England Folklife Annual Proceedings, 2005.
+- Bailey, Richard A. “From Goddess of Love to Unloved Wife: Naming Slaves and Redeeming Masters in Eighteenth-Century New England,” Slavery/Antislavery in New England, ed.
+Peter Benes, The Dublin Seminar for New England Folklife Annual Proceedings.

 Thursday- Slavery, Religion, and the Law

 8:30-9:30 am: “Race” and the Dilemma of the New England Puritan